Why APFNet membership?

 Canadian Forest Service

 Hong Kong, China[HK]

 Agriculture, Fisheries and Conservation Department

 Government of India

 Ministry of Agriculture and Forestry

 National Forestry Commission (CONAFOR)

-Ministry of Environment, Green Development and Tourism of Mongolia (formerly Ministry of Environment, Green Development)
+Ministry of Environment, Green Development and Tourism of Mongolia (former Ministry of Environment and Green Development)

 Ministry of Forest and Soil Conservation